zuozhenggh/learning-library/data-management-library/autonomous-database/developer/ajd-soda/simple-app/simple-app.md

     </copy>
     ````

-4. Click App Builder > Create.
+4. JSON data can be accessed via SQL from your applications.
+Click App Builder > Create.
 Click New Application.

     - Name: Companies